nicbou/nicolasbouliane.com/frontend/content/blog/the-liberation-of-paris.md

 On the 19th, the Résistance learned that the Allies were only a few miles from Paris and the general strike escalated into an armed uprising.
 Parisians - men, women and children alike - took up arms and fired at the occupiers from apartment windows and makeshift barricades.

-> The people were like ants - tens of thousands of them.
+> "The people were like ants - tens of thousands of them.
 Some of the barricades were real masterpieces, built by craftsmen and strong enough to stop a tank.
-Others would have just collapsed, but the German did not know which was which. - Maurice Kriegel-Valrimont, French Résistance
+Others would have just collapsed, but the German did not know which was which."

+> — Maurice Kriegel-Valrimont, French Résistance

 ![](/images/paris-uprising-child.jpg "A young Parisian helps the Résistance erect a barricade, Paris, August 1944.")